 Spencer McCombs '13

-Geographic Information Systems Technician, Moorhead Public Service
+Geographic Information Systems Technician, City of Moorhead

 History Major; Geography Minor

-After learning how to use this tool I did multiple independent studies, expanding my skill set while learning about the rise of Protestantism in Nicaragua, The expansion of railroads in Wisconsin, and how the flooding of the Red River has shaped Moorhead development policies over time.
+After learning how to use this tool I did multiple independent studies, expanding my skill set while learning about the rise of Protestantism in Nicaragua, The expansion of railroads in Wisconsin, and how the flooding of the Red River has shaped Moorhead development trends and policies over time.